-Green= Achieved Yellow= On target to be Red= Not on target to be achieved achiev ed
+Green= Achieved Yellow= On targ get to be Red= Not on target to be achieved achieve ed

-In addition to the progress towards project progress analysis for the Output 1:
+In addition to the progress towards outcomes and outputs analysis:

-- Assess whether the total number of beneficiaries and indirect beneficiaries of the Output has been properly calculated. - Identify remaining barriers to achieving the Output 1 in the remainder of the project. - Include a comprehensive assessment of the impact of COVID-19 on the delivery of the Output 1.
-Assess the impact on the Output delivery along with a plan of action to address these.
+- Assess whether the total number of beneficiaries and indirect beneficiaries of the project has been properly calculated. - Identify remaining barriers to achieving the project objective in the remainder of the project. - By reviewing the aspects of the project that have already been successful, identify ways in which the project can further expand these benefits. - Include a comprehensive assessment of the impact of COVID-19 on different aspects of project implementation.
+Assess the impact on results delivery, overall funded activity performance along with a plan of action to address these.